HardisonCo/.github/international/guatemala/gt-health/hms-mfe/index.md

 ## Integration Points

-This document outlines how HMS-MFE is integrated with gt_Health systems in Guatemala.
+This document outlines how HMS-MFE is integrated with gt-health systems in Guatemala.